 Why to invest – It is a decent debt investment, allowed only for organized sector.
 It offers Section 80 C benefits and the withdrawal is totally tax free, if withdrawn after 5 years service or on retirement.

 Why not to invest – This is a compulsory scheme for employees, returns are around 8% declared every year.
-No Option.

 What to do – Even though it is a debt instrument, the tax-free withdrawal makes it a good investment avenue for employees.
 Please avoid in between withdrawals and withdrawals when you are changing jobs.
 It is better to transfer the accumulation to the new employer so that the amount will be growing and can be used for retirement.